Buffalo Wild Wings shares soar on report of takeover bid

-(Reuters) - Buffalo Wild Wings’ (BWLD.O) shares rose nearly 26 percent in early trading on Tuesday, a day after a report said the company received a $2.3-billion takeover bid from private-equity firm Roark Capital Group.
+(Reuters) - Buffalo Wild Wings’ shares rose nearly 26 percent in early trading on Tuesday, a day after a report said the company received a $2.3-billion takeover bid from private-equity firm Roark Capital Group.

 Roark’s offer of more than $150 per share was a premium of at least 28 percent to the fast-food chain’s close on Monday.